VADL-2023/FullscalePrime/README.md

 Stepper: Includes stepper motor library for Raspberry Pi.
 Based on Arduino library.
 (Useful)

 VectorNav: VN-100 library provided by VectorNav.
 Allows us to read IMU data from each register at 20 Hz.
 If you want 2 registers, you get 10 Hz.
+(Useful)

 ## Bash/Python Script Explanations
 cam_assignment.bash: Looks at which cameras are connected to the Pi, assigns them with static names based on which port they are plugged in (Useful)